andrew/ultimate-awesome/README.md

 - [awesome-side-projects](https://github.com/AndrewUsher/awesome-side-projects) - List of side projects for developers.
 - [python-workshop-8](https://github.com/anishLearnsToCode/python-workshop-8) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.
 - [awesome-aeternity](https://github.com/apeunit/awesome-aeternity) - A curated list of resources for the Aeternity Blockchain .
-- [fontawesome](https://github.com/arg0wak/fontawesome) - This repo include updated Font Awesome Pro kits.
-If you want use that you can my RawCDN link on your between head tags.
 - [awesome-turkish-vlm](https://github.com/atasoglu/awesome-turkish-vlm) - A curated list of models, datasets and other useful resources for Turkish Vision-Language Models (VLM).
 - [awesome](https://github.com/austrolibertario/awesome) - A curated list of awesome libertarian. | Uma lista com curadoria libertaria.
 Ancap Libertario.
 - [awesome-ai](https://github.com/awesomelistsio/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
 This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.